MartinPetkov/GCTF2021BeginnersQuestWriteups/17-misc-golf/README.md

 * Rename all functions and variables to single characters.
 * Rename imports to single characters.

 However, we're going to leave this until the very end.
 That's because to effectively golf code, you need to understand what it's doing in order to combine or eliminate whole swathes of it.
-The modifications above are trivial to implement but severely hinder comprehension, so it's best to leave them until the end and hope they get us there.
+The modifications above are trivial to implement but severely hinder comprehension, so it's best to leave them until the end and hope they get us over the threshold.

 ### Analysis of the original